rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

         123.123.123.123:57127 143.143.143.143:6667 ESTABLISHED 6860/sshd

     This output indicates that the attackers are still connected to this machine.
-    However, you aren't able to see them because they probably modified the binaries to hide themselves.
+    However, you can't see them because they probably modified the binaries to hide themselves.

 ### Determine the point of entry for the original compromise